-Students are not permitted to possess, distribute, consume, sell, or purchase illicit drugs, nor are they permitted to be under the influence of illicit drugs, on COM-FSM campuses, at COM-FSM approved or sponsored events, on COM-FSM properties or in the buildings, vehicles or boats used by COM-FSM for its educational or recreational programs.
+Student are not permitted to possess. distribute, consume, sell, or purchase illicit drugs, nor are they permitted to be under the influence of illicit drugs, on COM-FSM campuses, at COM-FSM approved or sponsored events, on COM-FSM properties or in the buildings, vehicles or boats used by COM-FSM for its educational or recreational programs.
 Any violation of the illicit drug policy will result in a referral to the Disciplinary Committee.
 Penalties will range as described below.

 - 1. Disciplinary suspension for up to one year.
 Suspension will be initiated at the discretion of the Disciplinary Committee. - 2.
 Referral for up to fifteen hours of drug/ alcohol education/counseling, which must be completed prior to reinstatement after suspension, or completed within three months of the decision by the Disciplinary Committee, if the penalty prescribed, is less than suspension. - 3.
-Any measures short of disciplinary suspension if, in the view of the Disciplinary Committee, such measures will reasonably enforce the goals of the illicit drug policy, such as probation for - 4.
-Referral of the matter to local law enforcement authorities if appropriate.
+Any other measures short of disciplinary suspension, such as probation or other discipline if, in the view of the Disciplinary Committee.

+- such measures will reasonably enforce the goals of the policy. - 4.
+Referral of the matter to local law enforcement authorities, if appropriate.

 A second violation of the illicit drug policy is one that is within the same semester as the first offense.
-Penalties will range up to the following:
+Penalties will range up to the followina:

-- 1. Disciplinary suspension for up to four years. - 2.
-Prohibition on the student from even entering the College of Micronesia-FSM National Campus, state campuses, or FSM-FMI for up to four years. - 3.
-Referral for up to thirty hours of drug/ alcohol education/counseling, which must be completed prior to reinstatement after suspension, or completed within three months of the decision by the Disciplinary Committee, if the penalty prescribed, is less than suspension. - 4.
-Any measures short of disciplinary suspension if, in the view of the Disciplinary Committee, such measures will reasonably enforce the goals of the illicit drug policy. - 5.
-Reference of the matter to local law enforcement authorities if appropriate.
+- 1. Disciplinary suspension for up to four vears. - 2.
+Prohibition on the student from even entering the College of Micronesia-FSM National Campus, state campuses, or FSM-FMI for up to four years. - Referral for up to thirty hours of drug/ alcohol education/counseling, which must be completed prior to reinstatement after suspension, or completed within three months of the decision by the Disciplinary Committee, if the penalty prescribed, is less than suspension. - 4.
+Any other measures short of disciplinary suspension, such as probation or other discipline if, in the view of the Disciplinary Committee, such measures will reasonably enforce the goals of the policy. - 5.
+Referral of the matter to local law enforcement authorities, if appropriate.